Care and Warranty

 Remove your jewellery when:

-- Exercising : fine rings are no match for gym equipment or weights, and even during yoga and pilates your ring could be at risk of being bent through pressure and gemstones falling out!
-Sweat and oil buildup can also cause skin reactions in some pieces, so best to keep your jewels in a safe place while you work out.
+- Exercising: fine rings are no match for gym equipment or weights, and even during yoga and pilates your ring could be at risk of being bent through pressure and causing gemstones to fall out!
+Sweat and oil buildup can also cause skin reactions for some, so best to keep your jewels in a safe place while you work out.

 A few more points about caring for your jewels:

-Diamonds : Even though diamond is the hardest natural material on earth, the right impact in the right spot on your diamond can cause chipping, cracking, scratching or cleaning.
-Because of their emotional and financial value, we recommend regular checking of diamonds to ensure they are secure in their settings.
+Diamonds: Even though diamond is the hardest natural material on earth, the right impact in the right spot on your diamond can cause chipping, cracking, scratching or cleaning.
+Because of their emotional and financial value, we recommend regular checking to ensure they are secure in their settings.
 Loose diamonds can also damage the metal in settings, so if you notice any movement, please stop wearing it and bring it back in for assessment.

 Warranty, insurance, repairs